thegleb/CarND-Capstone/docs/writeup.md

 # Traffic light detection

 Traffic light detection is part of the perception module where the car can detect correctly traffic lights and its state (red, yellow and green).
 It is important to have a high degree of accuracy since failing to detect correctly a traffic light could cause an accident.
-Futhermore, it is important that the detection is efficient since a long delay could cause the car not to be able to stop in time and cause an accident as well.
+Furthermore, it is important that the detection is efficient since a long delay could cause the car not to be able to stop in time and cause an accident as well.

 The traffic light detection receives images colors from the car/simulator.
 A `camera_info` publisher publishes the current camera image to the `/image_color` topic at 10hz.
 We subscribe to
 `/image_color` inside the `tl_detector` node and cache the current image received.
 The goal of `tl_detector` is to